 - Interchangeable, removable wells to help reduce the risk of cross-contamination

-This is the Welch Allyn Braun Pro 6000 with a small cradle, it is designed for fast usage and quick, accurate readings of the patients temperature from their ear.
+This is the Welch Allyn Braun Pro 6000 Digital Thermometer with a small cradle, it is designed for fast usage and quick, accurate readings of the patients temperature from their ear.
 It uses advanced measurement technology called PerfecTemp Technology, which overcomes the risk of low readings compared to the patients' core.
 It does this efficiently by adjusting factors that impact measurement accuracy.
 It has the speed and simplicity needed for any Healthcare professional to capture accurate and reliable temperature readings for patients.

 - Innovative PerfecTemp™ technology adjusts for variability in probe placement